“I'm sorry, but can you clarify what it is you're asking about?”

 You got an email from a coworker asking a question.
 You read the email and you understood the meaning of the words and sentences, but you can't understand the overall question because the writing wasn't very clear.
-You write back:
+You write this in response.

 I'm sorry, but can you clarify what it is you're asking about?